How to balance your PhD and your social life

 On top of your research work, when you do your PhD you'll have lots of other events to attend too: department meetings, grad school events, lectures, workshops, conferences, summer schools, and more.
 These extra events can absolutely help you in your PhD and you should definitely attend some of them.

 However, you won't be able to attend everything – and if you tried to then you wouldn't have time for your research, let alone for time off.
-So prioritise these events – what is a can't-miss, and what is optional?
+So prioritize these events – what is necessary, and what is optional?
 You are allowed to decide not to attend a lecture or other event if you are just too busy.

 Create a timeframe for finishing your PhD